Introduction

 Laminate flooring can look beautiful when cared for properly, but it’s more sensitive to moisture than many people realize.
 That’s why we always suggest our clients to use vinegar gently and sparingly on laminate surfaces.

-Step-by-Step Guide to Use
+Step-by-Step Guide to Using Vinegar on Laminate Floors

 Step 1 – Sweep First